 We did an article on xSellco’s eDesk vs. ChannelReply and found that the features are similar, but eDesk includes less on lower-level plans.
 They also charge a much higher price in most cases.
 Worse, eDesk’s costs keep rising, with xSellco increasing their prices an average of once per year since 2015.

 Time to look at the only real Reply Manager alternative: ChannelReply.

 ChannelReply as a Reply Manager Alternative

-Reply Manager is a completely self-contained program.
+Reply Manager was a completely self-contained program.
 They built their own marketplace integrations, management tools, email interface, and everything else.

-It’s impressive, but it means they have a lot of balls in the air at all times.
-When things go wrong—like they did with the 10/2016 update—it can get very ugly.
+It was impressive, but it meant they always had a lot of balls in the air.
+When things went wrong—like they did during the infamous 10/2016 update—it got very ugly.

-ChannelReply works a bit differently.
-Rather than trying to be judge, jury, and executioner, it connects your eBay and Amazon accounts to a leading helpdesk of your choice.
-Both Zendesk and Desk.com integration are available.
+Rather than trying to do it all, ChannelReply connects your eBay, Amazon, and Walmart accounts to a leading helpdesk of your choice.
+Freshdesk, Help Scout, Gorgias, Re:amaze and Zendesk integration are all available.